ameraner/dsen2-cr/README.md

 filename of the image, that must be the same in the three folders.
 The three subfolders must be located in the path defined by the variable `input_data_folder` in the main script.

-If you wish to download the full list of patches used by this work, including the indication of the train/val/test split, you can find the full csv file [here](https://drive.google.com/file/d/116wlHxio-HHfpK9A6awTpQKcdgFhnXwc/view?usp=sharing) (you can ignore the last two columns in the file).
+If you wish to download the full list of patches including the indication of the train/val/test split, you can find the full csv files [here](https://syncandshare.lrz.de/getlink/fiX8Gv8SKQS8QMZrtXWZi5Rr/supplementary_SEN12MSCR) (see train_val_test_patches.csv).
+Please see the Dataset section below for more information.

 # Trained Model Checkpoints
 The full DSen2-CR model trained by optimizing the CARL loss can be downloaded from Google Drive [here](https://drive.google.com/file/d/1L3YUVOnlg67H5VwlgYO9uC9iuNlq7VMg/view?usp=sharing).